font-bakers/glaze/docs/quickstart.md

 ## Optional Flags

 1. `--output`: Path to the desired location of the output renders.
 Defaults to the present working directory.
+Only used if `--files` is passed.

-2. `--num_points`: Number of points to sample per Bezier curve.
+1. `--num_points`: Number of points to sample per Bezier curve.
 Defaults to 32.

-3. `--lim`: x and y limits of the rendered glyph.
+1. `--lim`: x and y limits of the rendered glyph.
 This flags is passed as comma-separated values, e.g. `glaze --input MyFont.json --lim -0.2,1.3`.
    Defaults to [-0.3, 1.2].

-4. `--grid`: If True, overlays the axes and gridlines on the rendered glyph.
+1. `--grid`: If True, overlays the axes and gridlines on the rendered glyph.
    Defaults to False.